ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 a) Roll Call

-c) Reading of minutes of last preceding meeting
+b) Reading of minutes of last preceding meeting

-d) Report of the President
+c) Report of the President

-g) Reports of the Standing Committees
+d) Report of the Secretarye) Report of the Treasurerf) Reports of the Standing Committees

-h) Transaction of Other Business
+g) Transaction of Other Businessh) Adjournment

 Provided that, in the absence of any objections, the presiding officer may vary the order of business at his/her discretion.